Kincade Fire Lawsuit

 California state authorities announced in July that PG&E equipment ignited the Kincade Fire, which burned 77,758 acres of land, destroyed 374 structures and caused four non-fatal injuries in 2019.

 You may be entitled to a financial recovery if you or a loved one was injured, killed or suffered property damage or loss because of the Kincade Fire.
-Contact the Kincade Fire Lawsuit Attorneys of Nadrich & Cohen today at 1-800-718-4658 for a free, confidential case evaluation.
+Contact the Kincade Fire Lawsuit legal team at Nadrich & Cohen Accident Injury Lawyers today at 1-800-718-4658 for a free, confidential case evaluation.

 Lawsuits Against PG&E For Wildfire Losses